(Wed Sep 30 2020)

 And we did have our big share of issues.
 There were tiles that are not put on correctly, paint in the wrong color, cabinets that did not look right, spaces that even after adjustment still seemed too small for me, and so many others.

 One of those issue were these dark paint of the door frames.
-I was already questioning it the first time I saw it but I stayed quiet for awhile because it might turn out better than what I think.
-It also matched the color of the window frames so I stopped worrying then.
+I was already questioning it the first time I saw it but I stayed quiet for awhile hoping for the best.

 But when the doors were installed, I knew I couldn't let the issue go.
-I am not the best in terms of design and colors but to me this looked like the dark paint is disturbing the expected harmonious balance with the brown wood door and the white walls.
+To me this looked like the dark paint is disturbing the expected harmonious balance with the brown wood door and the white walls.
 I really couldn't be at peace with it and the first time we asked, they really weren't into redoing the paint.

 Another major issue that we had was with our glass railings.
 Okay now it doesn't look so bad in the photo, but we had a lot of problem with the finish and service for this one.
 The original plan was it would be supplied from Manila but since they were suddenly placed in a strict lockdown due to covid, it was decided to find it somewhere closer.
 The service was so bad they didn't even go back to clean it up!
 We then annoyed them into going back and redoing the whole thing because other than the misalignment of things, it also wiggles 🙉!
 It wasn't safe specially for children.
 When they came back, the output was still just as bad and it was still not installed as tight as we expected 💆🏻♀️.
 This was an expensive mistake, I was glad Iry our architect/contractor was willing to try fix it still.

-Well, this is always a personal issue of mine.
+Well, time has always been a personal hell of mine.
 There were a lot of delays with this project and it was a bit hard on me when there are days that have no progress or when things don't start at the date/time they say it will.

 This project has been a secret for the most part.
 I didn’t want people to know about this because they’d tell me what I should do when it should be up to me/us.
 There really were a lot of strong arguments mostly based on opinion that I wish I never heard.
 I am glad I chose an architect and engineer that are of my age because I am really tired of boomers 👻